Burlingame Estate Planning Attorney Ready to Guide You

 While you might think that wealthier Americans are more likely to have an estate plan than the less-well-off, this is not entirely true.
 While ten percent of Americans who earn between $100,000 and $150,000 have an up-to-date will, only 15 percent of those who earn more than $150,000 have an up-to-date will.
 You may wonder why all these people are without an estate plan.
 Nearly half of all those without an estate plan claim lack of time—they simply have not gotten around to it.
 Almost a third believe they do not have sufficient assets to warrant an estate plan, and more than half claim it is difficult to find a trusted advisor to create their estate plan.
 Perhaps most telling is the fact that almost three-quarters of all Americans believe estate planning is “confusing.”

 There are a number of myths and misperceptions regarding estate planning.
 Some of the most common of these include:

 - All I really need is a will.
 While a will is an important piece of your estate plan, it does have certain limitations.
-Your California estate planning attorney can help you determine which documents you need for your estate plan.
+Your Burlingame estate planning attorney can help you determine which documents you need for your estate plan.